Kayli/logspub/philosophy/philosophy-people.md

 ## henri bergson 1859-1941

-- process philosopher
+- process philosopher, france

 - emergence theory
   - some higher-level properties of a complex system are irreduceble to the lower properties alone

+- subjective time
   - argued that mathematical analysis of time in physics was mistaken
+    - while mathematical analysis is useful for practical purposes, it fails to capture the true nature of time as something that is constantly flowing and evolving
   - we can't have infinitely small moments of time
+    - concept often implied by the mathematical treatment of time in physics
+    - such a division is an artificial construct that fails to capture the true nature of time
+  - distinction between "clock time" and "lived time" or "duration" (la durée)

 - physics of mechanics can't explain biological behavior of living things
   - which was mostly refuted later by scientists?